 - Chicken breast is particularly good to cook in sauce – especially compared to thighs or whole chicken with the skin on.
 You won’t have much fat to drain and it’s bulky, helping to soak up all that flavour and really utilise the liquid (while chicken thighs shrink).
 Use your favourite BBQ sauce, salsa, or mole to cook with for awesome meals throughout the week.

 Sometimes, you just want to head out to your favourite pub and indulge in a big order of wings.
-Whether you like a good dry rub, sweet and sticky BBQ sauce, or hot and spicy wings, there’s a recipe for everyone.
+Whether you like a good dry rub, sweet and sticky BBQ sauce, or hot and spicy buffalo wings, there’s a recipe for everyone.
 Fortunately, it’s nearly as cheap, easy, and quick to make your own in the IP as it is to go out for dinner.
 Plus, you can create your own unique flavour blends and keep it healthy.
+Try one of these tasty chicken wings recipes.

 - Fill the inner pot of your Instant Pot with 1-1.5 cups of water and a drop of liquid smoke (liquid smoke optional).